 - Atomic Radius Increases

 - Ionization Energy Decreases

-- Electron Affinity Generally Decreases
+- Electron Affinity Generally Decreases (with exceptions)

 - Electronegativity Decreases